 The next technique is essentially the same but makes use of a device to spray cryogen onto the skin instead.
 The third option makes use of a probe to circulate and cool the cryogen to low temperatures, after which the probe is brought into direct contact with the skin.
-All techniques use the same freeze thaw steps.
+All techniques use the same freeze-thaw steps.

 In the past, cryosurgery was accomplished strictly through the use of liquid nitrogen, but now state of the art equipment such as the Dermapen Cryo – that uses a very precise jet of highly compressed liquified nitrous oxide to destroy cells in a matter of seconds – is now also widely used.

-How much does it cost?
 The cost of cryosurgery ranges between $500 to $900 depending on the area you wish to target.

-What are the pros and cons?
 With cryosurgery there is minimal risk of scarring, it is not as expensive as other treatment options, and there is minimal pain.